About the DAISY Foundation

 What is the DAISY Award?

 The DAISY Award is an international program that awards and celebrates the extraordinary clinical skill and compassionate care given by nurses every day.
-Greene County Medical Center is proud to be a DAISY Award partner, recognizing one of our nurses with this special honor twice a year.
+Greene County Medical Center is proud to be a DAISY Award partner, recognizing one of our nurses with this special honor.

 Each DAISY Award honoree will be recognized at a public ceremony in his/her unit and will receive a certificate, a DAISY Award pin and a hand-carved stone sculpture entitled "A Healer's Touch."